jspenc72/ubmmfi/Specification.md

 # User Inferface Components
 Users will interact with the system through the following components.
   - A mobile app which the user will load on their iPhone or Android device. (see End- User Interaction)
-  - A web interface for uploading the target images.
+  - A web interface optimized for desktop operation of the application.

 # Language Preferences
 > One of our goals is to simplify crossplatform